Latest Tweets

 With the belief that it would be extremely beneficial to establish a technical forum for all teams and ESA to present the work done, discuss opportunities and define potential ways forward, ESA has planned the Carbon Science Cluster Meeting to:

-- Present the status and results of ESA’s science supported activities in Terrestrial Carbon Research, so that all teams are updated on the progress and informed about plans and outcomes of the different projects.
+• Present the status and results of ESA’s science supported activities in Terrestrial Carbon Research, and potential links to other clusters especially Ocean and Atmosphere).

-- Discuss and propose a way forward in terms of scientific gaps and requirements, science questions, and new ideas that may be used as guidelines for ESA to define a Carbon science plan for 2025-2028.
+• Discuss and propose a way forward in terms of scientific gaps and requirements, science questions, and new ideas that may be used as guidelines for ESA to define a Carbon Science Plan for 2026-2028.

 Proposed approach